Nim Metaprogramming - Macro Tutorial

 doWhile i < 10:

-Notice though that syntaxically the resulting source code is fairly different than the C++ code.
+Notice also that syntaxically the resulting source code is fairly different than the C/C++ code.

 In the C source code, appear in this order: